yox1000/email_automator/README.md

 credentials for individual accounts must be added

 add feature if you don't respond to a client after 3 days, then send reminder to admin email to respond, with a link to the thread

+if they're just looking at different place, then it's not a LOST LEAD yet (send reply within 3 days)

+if they say we had to go to a different company, then add it to lost lead excel sheet, send automatic sympathetic message